 generate a ROP chain which would write "/bin/sh" to

-it.
-It's important to note that while the test programs are
+It's important to note that while the test programs are statically

-statically linked with glibc, they don't include all of glibc's
+linked with glibc, they don't include all of glibc's gadgets.

-gadgets.
-Nevertheless, there'll still be more than enough to play
+Nevertheless, there'll still be more than enough to play with.

 Here's the architecture-independent program: